Limiting Screen Time for Your Kids

 How much screen time is reasonable?

-The AAP recommends avoiding television and other digital media for babies 0 - 18 months.
+The AAP recommends avoiding digital media except for video chatting for babies 0 - 18 months.
 This is primarily due to the fact that very

 young children need to interact with people in order to learn.
 It’s the back and forth interaction with real people that is essential for learning.

-From 18 months to 24 months they recommend any screen usage involves communicating long distance with family using programs like Facetime or Skype.
+From 18 months to 24 months they recommend any screen usage involve co-viewing high quality programs/apps with caregivers.

 This one page flyer explains how too much screen time hurts babies